ch4vi/FlowLayout/README.md

 A LayoutManager that must be used with RecyclerView inspired by [Flow Layout for iOS](https://developer.apple.com/library/ios/documentation/WindowsViews/Conceptual/CollectionViewPGforIOS/UsingtheFlowLayout/UsingtheFlowLayout.html).

-The layout manager paces cells on a linear path and fits as many cells along that line as it can.
+The layout manager places cells on a linear path and fits as many cells along that line as it can.
 When the layout manager runs out of room on the current line, it creates a new line and continues the layout process there.